 Fabric loops can connect to hook anchor points.
 They’re useful if you need a very flexible, soft point of connection.

-So there we are, then: the ten most popular end-fittings and what they’re good for.
-If this guide was useful for you, you might enjoy some of our other guides to the ins and outs of cargo hauling.
+So there we are, then: the most popular end-fittings and what they’re good for.
+If this guide was useful for you, you might enjoy some of our other guides on the ins and outs of cargo hauling.